KhizarA77/Faber/README.md

 **architecture**, and other engineering disciplines — each one designed to verify external API and library usage against the real docs instead of relying on stale model memory.

-> ⚠️ **Status: early (M1).** The core — MCP server, agent registry, and two built-in
+> ⚠️ **Status: early (M2).** The core — MCP server, agent registry, two built-in agents,
-> agents — works today.
-The live docs engine, orchestration, and Claude Code plugin
+> and the docs-first policy — works today.
+Orchestration and the Claude Code plugin
-> generation are on the [roadmap](ARCHITECTURE.md#13-roadmap).
+> generator are on the [roadmap](ARCHITECTURE.md#13-roadmap).

 ## Why Faber

 - **Specialized agents, not one generalist.** Launch a code reviewer, an architect, and more — each with a focused persona and policies.
-- **Docs are the source of truth.** Agents marked *docs-first* pre-fetch authoritative documentation and inject it into their brief, so the IDE reasons over real docs.
+- **Docs are the source of truth.** Agents marked *docs-first* carry a policy that makes the IDE verify external APIs against current official docs — using its own search and fetch tools — instead of relying on stale training memory.
 - **IDE-agnostic.** One MCP server works across Claude Code, Codex, and any MCP host.
 - **Tiny, trusted core.** Written in Go with a single external dependency (the official Go MCP SDK).
 No API keys required — your IDE's own model does the work.